Technological Change (in my life) part-2

 - Transistor-based computers were popular in the 1960s

-- Integrated circuit-based computers were popular in the 1970s
+- Integrated circuit-based computers became popular in the 1970s

 - Personal Computers (short list):

-- I will skip over a discussion of industry's shift from CISC to RISC
+- mostly skipping over a discussion of industry's shift from CISC to RISC

-- the internal wars were reminiscent of the Holy Crusades (lots of religious dogma)
+- the internal CISC/RISC wars were reminiscent of the Holy Crusades (lots of religious dogma)